-For the first time, more than half of the respondents consider same-sex attraction completely or somewhat acceptable (53%).
-The number of Estonian residents who consider same-sex attraction acceptable has risen by 12% compared with 2019.
-61% of the Estonian-speaking population and 38% of speakers of other languages regard same-sex attraction as acceptable.
-People aged 15-19 are the most open-minded: 73% of them think that same-sex attraction is a normal part of society.
+More than half of the respondents (56%) consider homosexuality completely or somewhat acceptable.
+64% of the Estonian-speaking population and 39% of speakers of other languages regard same-sex attraction as acceptable.
+People aged 20-29 are the most open-minded: 83% of them think that homosexual people are a normal part of society.

-42% of respondents consider same-sex attraction completely or somewhat unacceptable.
+38% of respondents consider homosexuality completely or somewhat unacceptable.
 Differences in attitudes are mostly related to age, native language and level of education.
-Respondents mostly regard same-sex attraction as unacceptable because they think that it is abnormal or unpleasant.
+Respondents mostly regard homosexuality as unacceptable because they think that it is abnormal, unnatural or untraditional.

-Although attitudes towards the rights of gay people have notably improved among speakers of other languages over the years, their stance is still much more resolute: resentment prevails in connection with same-sex marriage and adoption issues.
-On average, they are also 20% less positive than Estonian-speaking residents when it comes to other questions.
+Although attitudes towards the rights of gay people have notably improved among speakers of other languages over the years, their stance is still much more negative.

-The number of those supporting the Registered Partnership Act continues to rise.
-64% of respondents support or somewhat support the Act (this indicator was 49% in 2019) and 29% are against or somewhat against it (39% in 2019).
-72% of Estonian speakers and 47% of those speaking other languages support the Registered Partnership Act.
-The 20-29 age group is the most supportive with 82% of respondents supporting the Act.
+65% of respondents support or somewhat support the Registered Partnership Act.
+71% of Estonian speakers and 50% of those speaking other languages support the Registered Partnership Act.
+The 20-29 age group is the most supportive with 86% of respondents supporting the Registered Partnership Act.